PikaLabs/floyd/floyd/example/simple/README.md

 t8 start three nodes, node1 has the shortest log, and it will start first. node1 will not be choosen as leader, node2/node3 will be choosen as leader, and the leader's log will cover node1's log

+test_lock test the base lock operation in floyd, the case is use lock and unlock in a simple thread

+test_lock1 is the case that two thread preempt to a same lock

+add_server test the base membership change proto, start 3 nodes and writing some data, then start the 4th node and join the group, at last start another node and join the group.

+add_server1 is the case that join the group parallel with writing data